-- 3.11 A two stage product evaluation was conducted. - (a) Stage 1 Desktop evaluation to review the proposed products (as detailed for each item within Appendix 3 - Telecare evaluation summary.) against the specification, utilising the catalogues provided.
-Each product which met or exceeded individual essential product criteria passed the desktop assessment and was requested for sampling. - (b)Stage 2- Product samples were assessed against the individual essential and desirable product criteria and its compatibility with other equipment and the call centre where applicable.
-Each item that passed this assessment was placed onto the framework. - 3.12 The new deadline saw 15 companies submit bids for a variety of equipment.
-There were 58 individual product items in the pricing schedule with 311 items in total proposed.
-Of those 311 items 102 items across 6 suppliers were eliminated following the desktop assessment.
-209 items were requested for sampling.
-With 131 items passing the specification check and being awarded onto the framework.
-The 131 items will be provided by 10 of the 15 suppliers who submitted tenders.
-The equipment is to be awarded on a line by line basis to multiple suppliers. - 3.13 Appendix 2 Items for award lists the items for award and itemises the companies to which it is recommended that each award is given - 3.14 Appendix 3 Product quality evaluation summary provides the evaluation results of all items considered. - 3.15 Appendix 4 Savings summary shows the cost difference between the items which were awarded below the current price.
-The annual impact of this is estimated at £49,246.25 a year.

-- 3.16 Appendix 5a List of Suppliers contains the details of all suppliers with items awarded for Lot 1. - 3.17 Appendix 5b Discount from Price List contains the details of the discount offered by companies on the Framework - 3.18 Equipment will be ordered through FMS.
-The equipment ordered will be determined by the service user requirements.
+- 3.11 11 companies submitted bids for a variety of equipment.
+There were 35 individual product items in the pricing schedule with 48 items in total proposed.
+The additional 13 items relate to spare parts that may be required for some of the proposed awarded items i.e. replacement batteries, power cables etc. Under the first phase of the evaluation process (desktop assessment) out of the 35 individual items 3 suppliers were eliminated following the desktop assessment.
+The remaining 8 suppliers provided a total of 68 individual items for sampling that resulted in a proposal of 28 awards and 7 non awards that will be awarded on a line by line basis to multiple suppliers. - 3.12 Appendix 2 lists the items for award and itemises the companies to which it is recommended that each award is given. - 3.13 Appendix 3 Product quality evaluation summary provides the evaluation results of all items considered. - 3.14 Appendix 4 Savings summary shows the annual cost difference between the current price and the lowest tendered items that will be purchased over the next 12 months.
+The total savings based on purchasing the estimated quantities over 12 months as detailed in the price schedule equates to a saving of £60,450.48 - 3.15 Appendix 5 List of Suppliers contains the details of all suppliers with items awarded for Lot 1. - 3.16 Appendix 6 Discount from Price List contains the details of the discount offered by companies on the Framework - 3.17 Equipment will be ordered through the Council's Financial Management System.
+The equipment ordered will be determined by the service user requirements as defined in the service specification.